jhollinger/awesome_loader/README.md

 # awesome_loader

 So you've created your bespoke Ruby application without Rails.
 Then you thought, "Bollocks, I have to manually require all my application files, and in a certain order!
-Plus I must explicitly define all my submodules - they don't magically appear based on the directory structure like they did in Rails.
+And I have to explicitly define all my submodules - they don't magically appear based on the directory structure like they did in Rails.
 There has to be a better way!"
 Well now there is.

 ## Install